PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 * [@RFC6840, section 4.1]: Reference to DS RR type is replaced by all Parent-Side Types.

 * [@RFC6840, section 4.4]:
-  * While proving existance of any Parent-Side Type needs MUST follow rules for NSEC bitmap checks from this section to detect spoofed proofs from the child zone.
+  * While proving existence of any Parent-Side Type needs MUST follow rules for NSEC bitmap checks from this section to detect spoofed proofs from the child zone.
   * Only DS RR type is used for determining presence of a secure delegation.

 This specification defines changes to query processing in resolvers.